Be part of something great. Join us in educating leaders of the next generation.

 Life Insurance

 A life insurance benefit is provided at one times employee’s base salary with the premium paid 100% by the Academy.
 Optional life coverage up to five times the employee’s base salary is available.
-This group life coverage is provided by Prudential Insurance and covers Common Carrier and Accidental Death and Dismemberment protection as well.
+This group life coverage is provided by Guardian Life Insurance and covers Common Carrier and Accidental Death and Dismemberment protection as well.
 Enrollment is automatic and coverage is fully paid for one times employee’s base salary, optional coverage is fully paid by the employee on a pre-tax basis.

 Spouse Life Insurance